tlq010407/COMP2042_CW_tlq010407/README.md

 Design.pdf: the class diagram.

-javadoc:the javedoc file is in the same file as the design.pdf.
+javadoc:the javedoc file is in the same file as the design.pdf, path: COMP2042_CW_hfylt5/javadoc.

 Fix the scoring system error: add the score correctly.